dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Lower your hand if you have not yet used Docker in production.

-Those whose hands are still up, you probably won't learn anything new from this talk, so you may stand up and walk out.
-I'm just kidding guys!
-Nobody knows everything, so you actually might learn something from this presentation after all.
+Those whose hands are still up, you probably are too advanced already for this talk but we hope that you still can learn something from this presentation, since nobody know everthing, I'm I right?

-We at least hope that you do.
+Ok!

+So lets start!

 ---